cygnet3/danawallet/rust/README.md

 ## Rust component

-This is the rust component of Donation wallet.
+This is the rust component of Dana wallet.

 We use flutter\_rust\_bridge to generate bindings between the flutter and rust components.